-- MAX II version-Indicates the version of MAX II code currently running on the board.
-The MAX II code resides in the <install dir>\kits\stratixIVGX\4sgx230\av\factory\recovery directory.
-Newer revisions of this code might be available on the Audio Video Development Kit, Stratix IV GX Edition page of the Altera website. - Power rail-Indicates the currently-selected power rail.
+■ MAX II version-Indicates the version of MAX II code currently running on the board.
+The MAX II code resides in the <install dir>\kits\stratixIVGX\4sgx230\fpga\factory\recovery and <install dir>\kits\stratixIVGX\4sgx230\fpga\examples\max2 directories.
+Newer revisions of this code might be available on the Stratix IV GX FPGA Development Kit page of the Altera website.

+- Power rail-Indicates the currently-selected power rail.
 The rotary switch (SW2) on your board controls which rail to measure.
 After setting the switch for the desired rail, click Reset to refresh the screen with new board readings. - A table with the power rail switch positions is available in the Stratix IV GX FPGA Development Board Reference Manual.